arg7/vcda/README.md

 Note:
-> SIMD\_CTRL register defines two fields, VL (Vector Length) unsigned int of HWS bit size and Stride\_R2 as signed int of same size, which set the behavior of storing result of ALU operation.
+> SIMD\_CTRL register defines two fields, VL (Vector Length) unsigned int of HWS bit size and ST\_RDST as signed int of same size, which set the behavior of storing result of ALU operation.
-> SIMD\_STRIDE register defines two fields, Stride\_R0 and Stride\_R1 as signed int of HWS bit size, which sets the behavior of input operands in ALU operation.
+> SIMD\_STRIDE register defines two fields, ST\_RRS and ST\_RSRC as signed int of HWS bit size, which sets the behavior of input operands in ALU operation.

 ## FLAGS (R11)